Compare home phone packages

 Combined phone and broadband

 A combined phone and broadband package might be a cheaper option, even if you’re not planning to have a home phone line installed.
+And having one provider keeps things simple.

 Combined TV, phone and broadband